Dr. Paige Tan teaches both Comparative Government and International Relations.

 of the Dictator Suharto in 1998.
 In 2024, she submitted an article to a book celebrating

-the life and work of Indonesian activist Julia Suryakusuma.
-In the area of teaching
+the life and work of famous Indonesian feminist activist Julia Suryakusuma.
+In the

-and learning, she has published on teaching data literacy using the Lowy Asia Power
+Political Science Educator (2024).
+In addition, she has written on teaching data literacy using the Lowy Asia Power

 Index (Education about Asia, Winter 2019).
 In international recognition of her work, Dr. Tan served as an Indonesia